personnosrep/spotify-ad-killer/README.md

 # spotify-ad-killer

-I made this because I kept seeing a ton of over-complicated versions of these so I made my own in under a hundred lines.
+I made this because I kept seeing a ton of over-complicated versions of these, so I made my own in under a hundred lines.
 This script automatically detects when a Spotify ad is playing and restarts Spotify to skip it.

 ## How does it work?
 This script just checks if the window name has a dash in it.
 If it doesn't, it's either not playing a song (window will be titled Spotify Free), or it's playing and ad.
 Then it restarts spotify and skips to the next song so it doesn't replay the same song.